 FINAL DIAGNOSIS

-Burch and Wartofsky score was used to assess the probability of thyrotoxicosis.
-And the patient’s Burch and Wartofsky score was 40.
-According to clinical presentation and laboratory results, diagnosis of GD, hyperthyroid heart disease, and multi-organ dysfunction was confirmed.
+Burch and Wartofsky score was used to assess the probability of thyrotoxicosis; the patient’s Burch and Wartofsky score was 40.
+According to clinical presentation and laboratory results, the diagnoses of GD, hyperthyroid heart disease, and multiorgan dysfunction was confirmed.

 TREATMENT

-On the day of admission, we intended to initiate TPE; however, considering her heart failure and severe edema, CRRT was administered with citrate anticoagulation.
+On the day of admission, we intended to initiate TPE; however, considering the patient’s heart failure and severe edema, CRRT was administered with citrate anticoagulation.
 Continuous venovenous hemodiafiltration was performed and her blood flow rate was maintained at 150-200 mL/min based on target ultrafiltration.
 Replacement solutions were infused with post-displacement liquid at 1.5 L/h and dialysate liquid at 1.5 mL/h.
-After treatment with CRRT, vital signs began to stabilize and agitated mental status was relieved, but her serum bilirubin remained dangerously elevated, which was reflected in the level of TB at 333.8 μmol/L. Therefore, TPE using 2 L fresh frozen plasma was performed in the following 4 d.
+After treatment with CRRT, the vital signs began to stabilize and the agitated mental status was relieved, but the serum bilirubin remained dangerously elevated, which was reflected in the level of total bilirubin at 333.8 μmol/L. Therefore, TPE using 2 L fresh frozen plasma was performed in the following 4 d.

 Following these procedures, the clinical signs were relieved almost completely.
 Chest radiography showed moderate improvement of cardiac enlargement (Figure 1).
 Upon further investigation, PTU-induced hepatic failure could not be excluded, so no antithyroid drugs were administered during this period.
 Liver biopsy was refused by the patient’s parents.
-On the 5th day, when the laboratory test results were improved (Figure 2 and 3), the patient tried taking methimazole (MMI, 20 mg/d) on the recommendation of an endocrinologist.
+On the 5th day, when the laboratory test results were improved (Figures 2 and 3), the patient tried taking methimazole (MMI; 20 mg/d) on the recommendation of an endocrinologist.
 On the 10th day, her transaminase levels and coagulation parameters were close to normal limits.
 She was then transferred to the Endocrinology Department for follow-up care.

 OUTCOME AND FOLLOW-UP